 - Rub the turkey skin with olive oil and salt, tuck the wings underneath the turkey and tie the drumsticks together using cooking twine.
 Put the turkey in a large baking pan on a roasting rack.

 - Place the turkey in the oven and bake at 325 temp for 2 ½ hours.

 - Check the turkey and cover the browned parts of the turkey with foil.
 If making gravy, add the giblets to the bottom of the pan.

 - Bake for 1 – 1 ½ hours more, check the turkey temperature by inserting a meat thermometer into the thigh– the minimum internal temperature should be 165 F. Keep in mind that the turkey will continue to cook even when you remove it from the oven and the internal temp can rise up to 10 degrees, so if you want the turkey meat to be perfectly done, then you should remove it from the oven at around 155 F -160 F.

 - Once you have removed the turkey from the oven, tilt the turkey so that the inside juices drain into the pan.

 - To make the gravy, remove the rack and the turkey from the pan.
 Pour the white wine into the pan and put it back into the oven for about 15-20 minutes.
-Then remove the pan from the oven, discard the giblets and any herbs that might have fallen into the pan, pour the sauce into a sauce pan and cook over medium high heat until the sauce thickens and reduces, about 20 minutes.
+Then remove the pan from the oven, discard the giblets and any herbs that might have fallen into the pan, pour the sauce into a small sauce pan, and cook over medium high heat until the sauce thickens and reduces, about 20 minutes.